luismeyer95/balar/README.md

 ### `balar.wrap.object()`

-Wraps an object or class instance containing bulk methods, exposing only the compatible bulk methods + added overloads to support calling them with single inputs.
+Wraps an object or class instance containing batch methods, exposing only the compatible batch methods + added overloads to support calling them with single inputs.

 ```ts
 class UserRepository {